rememberSoftwares/yacana/README.md

 * One-Shot Prompting: A single example helps guide the model, improving its performance over zero-shot prompting.
 * Few-Shot Prompting: Multiple examples give the model a better understanding of the task, significantly increasing accuracy and performance.

-Yacana provides you with a way to add new Messages to the History manualy.
+Yacana provides you with a way to add new Messages to the History manually.
 The History class exposes a `.add(...)` method.
 This method takes an argument of type `Message()` ([[see here]() @todo) taking two parameters: a [MessageRole]() @todo url enum and the string message itself.

 For example: